Amsterdam City Swim

 Programme and route

-On Sunday 6 September 2020 we are hosting the eighth edition of the Amsterdam City Swim.
-More information and details about the day and the route will be posted here soon.
-During the Amsterdam City Swim over 3,000 participants will jump into the deep end for ALS.
-After the swimming event, the award ceremony and the cheque handover will take place at the Marine Etablissement Amsterdam as is the tradition.
-After that, we're going to raise the roof and our glasses to all those loved ones for whom we organize the Amsterdam City Swim!
+More information and details about the day and route will be posted when known.
+During the event, over 3000 participants will jump into the canal for ALS.
+As is the tradition, the award ceremony and the cheque handover will take place at the Marine Etablissement Amsterdam after the event.
+We will then raise our glasses to all the loved ones to whom we dedicate the Amsterdam City Swim.
 All participants and supporters can enjoy snacks and drinks throughout the day.

 Swimming in open water is never entirely without risk.
-Unlike water in swimming pools, special conditions can always occur in open water: the water may be cold, there may be local pollution, underwater obstacles, thunderstorms, etc. The concentration of bacteria and other microorganisms in canal water can also be higher.
-This increases the risk of infections of especially the gastrointestinal system, but also the eyes, ears, and skin, especially if you have open wounds.
+Unlike water in swimming pools, other conditions can such as cold water temperature, local pollution, underwater obstacles, thunderstorms, etc. may occur.
+The concentration of bacteria and other micro organisms in canal water can also be higher which increases the risk of infections in the gastrointestinal system, eyes, ears, and skin, especially if you have open wounds.

 If you have any questions, feel free to send an e-mail to firstname.lastname@example.org.